maehr/awesome-digital-history/README.md

 ### Africa

 - [Documenting Africans in Trans-Atlantic Slavery](https://documentingafricans.blogspot.com/) - Collaborative research project exploring African ethnonyms, identity, and migration patterns in trans-Atlantic slavery.
+- [mural.ch](https://www.mural.ch/) - Inventory of murals from all around the world, from the 19th century until today.
+Contains more than 13’000 records, with a focus on the 1920s to 1950s.
 - [National Library of South Africa Digital Collections](https://cdm21048.contentdm.oclc.org/) - National Library of South Africa's digital collections, including historical newspapers and special collections materials.
 - [PARC](https://parc-portal.org/) - Portal for African Research Collections: PARC is the new meta-catalogue for the Africana collections at the research location Basel.
 - [West African Arabic Manuscript Database](https://waamd.lib.berkeley.edu/home) - A comprehensive collection of manuscripts that provides insight into the Islamic scholarly tradition in West Africa.